 We are asking you if you want to be in this study because you registered for this study on SONA.
 The study is being conducted by Dr. Richard Shiffrin, a professor in the departments of Psychological and Brain Science, Cognitive Science, and Statistics.

 If you agree to be in the study, you will do the following things.
 The study will take place in the web and the time to complete it will vary among different participants and different experiments length, but it will take 15 mins in average.
 The experiment contains practice trial and real trials.
-In these trials, you will see a list of pictures to remember, and the number of pictures may vary.
+In these trials, you will see a list of words to remember, and the number of words may vary.
 After each trial, you will see some simple digits number and will be asked to add them up.
-Then, you will see the test pictures and judge if you have seen these pictures in that trial.
-If it was one you had studied you will press the D key, and if a new picture you will press the K key.
+Then, you will see the first letter of the words you studied, and you need to recall and type the rest of the words.

 The study will take place in the web and the time to complete it will vary among different participants and different experiments’ length, but it will take up to 60 minutes.